 Hazards and disaster researchers have consistently and systematically studied the causes and consequences of such events for more than seven decades.
 This research community has amassed an enormous amount of knowledge regarding everything from the root causes of disaster to the long-term ramifications of unjust recovery policies.

-We are launching the series with original briefs from experts in a variety of disciplines, ranging from anthropology to engineering.
-These scholars are lending their voices to help us understand the catastrophes that are disrupting lives and livelihoods the world over, and to place them in broader context.
+Research Counts includes numerous original briefs from experts in a variety of disciplines, ranging from anthropology to engineering.
+These scholars are lending their voices to help us understand the catastrophes that are disrupting lives and livelihoods and to place them in broader context.
+This series is showcases the commitment of hazards and disaster researchers to share knowledge with practitioners, policymakers, and the private sector to help reduce hazards risk and to ameliorate the terrible suffering caused when disaster strikes.

 Please take care of yourself and others.

-Lori Peek, Director
+Lori Peek, Director Natural Hazards Center

 Lori Peek is director of the Natural Hazards Center and professor in the Department of Sociology at the University of Colorado Boulder.
 She is principal investigator of the National Science Foundation-funded CONVERGE initiative and author of Behind the Backlash: Muslim Americans after 9/11, co-editor of Displaced: Life in the Katrina Diaspora, and co-author of Children of Katrina.
 She also is a contributing author to FEMA P-1000 Safer, Stronger, Smarter: A Guide to Improving School Natural Hazard Safety.
 She earned her PhD in Sociology from the University of Colorado Boulder.